-To classify a self-heating substance, test method N.4, as described in 33.3.1.6 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
-Classification is according to decision logic 2.11.
+6. To classify a self-heating substance/mixture, test method N.4, as described in 33.3.1.6 of the Manual of Tests and Criteria, should be performed.
+Classification is according to the decision logic following paragraph 7.

-The classification procedure for self-heating substances need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
-Examples of screening tests are:

-- (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 1 l; - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 1 l.
+- 7. The classification procedure for self-heating substances need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
+Examples of screening tests are: - (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 1 l; - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 1 l.